SocietySociety

 (4-4) Water Management

-Companies must comply with laws and regulations, monitor the source, usage, and discharge of water used, and save water.
 All wastewater must be tested as required, and monitored, controlled, and processed before discharge or disposal.
 Sources of pollution that may cause water pollution must also be identified and appropriately managed.

 (4-5) Effective Utilization of Resources and Waste Management